 Born in Co.
-Carlow, Catherine Barron studied at the Dun Laoghaire Institute of Art, Design and Tecnology.
-Her work can be found in many private and public collections including: Bank of Ireland, Glanbia, St. James Hospital, Carlow Institute of Technology, The E.P.A., John De Vere, Haverty Trust and the Department of Education.
+Carlow, Catherine Barron studied at the Dun Laoghaire Institute of Art, Design and Technology.
+Her work can be found in many private and public collections including: the OPW, Bank of Ireland, Glanbia, St. James Hospital, Carlow Institute of Technology, The EPA, John De Vere, Haverty Trust and the Department of Education.

 April 2014 - I Land, Solo exhibition, Molesworth Gallery, Dublin

 2014 - Life's funny, Solo exhibition, Panter & Hall Gallery, London